Overriding rule group actions in Amazon WAF - Amazon WAF, Amazon Firewall Manager, and Amazon Shield Advanced

 When you add a rule group to your web ACL, you can override the actions it takes on matching web requests.
 Overriding the actions for a rule group inside your web ACL configuration doesn't alter the rule group itself.
 It only alters how Amazon WAF uses the rule group in the context of the web ACL.

-Rule action overrides
+Rule group rule action overrides

 You can override the actions of the rules inside a rule group to any valid rule action.
 When you do this, matching requests are handled exactly as if the configured rule's action were the override setting.